chemfiles/chemfiles/doc/installation.rst

     git clone https://github.com/chemfiles/chemfiles
     cd chemfiles

-If you want to run the unit and regression tests, you will need the tests data files.
+If you want to run the unit and regression tests, you will need the tests data files, which are provided as submodules.

 .. code-block:: bash